ros2/ros2_documentation/source/Roadmap.rst

   * With FastRTPS
   * For services, clients, and parameters
-  * Support deterministic ordering of executables in Executor (fair scheduling)
   * Expose more quality of service parameters related to real-time performance
   * Real-time-safe intra-process messaging